d-herz/breaking-bad-database-builder/README.md

 <h3 align="left">About this project:</h3>
 <p align="left">
-This CRUD based API project acts as both a server for the client side "Breaking Bad Quotes!" site and as a useful frontend interface for adding and updating the quotes stored in my MongoDB!
+This CRUD based API project acts as both a server for the client side "Breaking Bad Quotes!" site and as a useful front-end interface for adding and updating the quotes stored in my MongoDB.
 It has two main components:

 <ul>
   <li> A simple front-end interface for adding/updating quotes to my MongoDB database </li>
-  <li> Backend server-side code built with Node and Express</li>
+  <li> Server-side API code built with Node and Express</li>
 </ul>
 This API allows me to easily store quotes on MongoDB, add quotes, and serve the quotes to the client-side "Breaking Bad Quotes!" page.
 The API is hosted on Heroku.
 </p>